London 2012 Olympic Games

 However, this meant that the rivalry between the various nationalities was more intense, and provided us with some excellent matches.

-How did table tennis players qualify?
+How did the players qualify?

 So let's take a look at how table tennis players qualified.